Mary Allen West: Educator

 Immediately after graduation, she began to teach school, which she then believed to be her life work.
 Successful in teaching and influential in educational circles, West earned a reputation as a "lady of grit, grace, and gumption."
 Despite refusing to run for the position, she was elected to the office of superintendent of schools in Knox County, Illinois in 1873.
 This made her one of the first women to fill such a position in Illinois.
 She served in that capacity for nine years and resigned on accepting the presidency of the Illinois WCTU.

 She attended many educational conventions and was a power in them, and continually wrote for school and other journals.
 She thus showed herself to have the capacity for almost unlimited hard work.
 Home duties were at that time pressing heavily, including as they did the care and nursing of an invalid mother and sister.
 She occupied a prominent social position, and her work included Sunday-school teaching.

 Journalist and editor

 When the American Civil War broke out, she worked earnestly in organizing women into aid societies to assist the Sanitary Commission.
 Her first editorial work was at long range, as she edited in Illinois the Home Magazine, which was published nearly 1000 miles away, in Philadelphia.
-Later, she left writing for active work in the temperance movement throughout the State.
-When the woman's crusade sounded the call of woman, and after the organization of the WCTU, she became an earnest worker in the cause.
-She assisted in organizing the women of Illinois, and in a short time, became their State president.
-In that office, she traveled very extensively throughout Illinois and became familiar with the homes of the people.
+Later, she left writing for active work in the temperance movement throughout Illinois.
+After the organization of the WCTU, West became an earnest worker in the cause.
+She assisted in organizing the women of Illinois, and in a short time became their State president.
+In that office, she traveled extensively throughout Illinois.

 She wrote scores of leaflets and pamphlets, all strong and terse, including "Our Toiling Children" with Florence Kelley.
-Other leaflets included "Organization", "Gospel Meetings, Band of Hope, Temperance Literature:, "Scientific Temperance Literature", and "Temperance in Public Schools".
+Other leaflets included "Organization", "Gospel Meetings, Band of Hope, Temperance Literature", "Scientific Temperance Literature", and "Temperance in Public Schools".